-This year, the people of Colorado have a chance to guarantee their right to repair their stuff—like cell phones, laptops, and even tractors.
+It’s time to guarantee the people of Colorado their right to repair their stuff—like cell phones, laptops, and even tractors and power wheelchairs.

 There are two easy ways to get in touch: call and write.
 We’ll track down your legislator’s contact info for you.

 ** This form does not work for addresses outside of Colorado — and may not work for some rural addresses.
 If you cannot use this form, do not be deterred.
 Look up your local Colorado representative the old-fashioned way, tell them you support Fair Repair, and tell them why. **

 Enter your phone number and zip code and we'll automatically connect you with each of your representatives.
 Don't worry, we'll guide you through the process.